B13rg/B13rg.github.io/_drafts/algo-props.md

 Despite this, a program could utilize both algorithms by detecting properties of the data before processing and using the right algorithm for the job.

-### Correctness: Reliable Output Under All Conditions
+### Correctness: Accuracy & Precision

-Algorithms should produce accurate results under all valid inputs and adhere to specific constraints such as idempotency.
+Algorithms should produce accurate results under all valid inputs.
+They should adhere to specific constraints such as idempotency.
+For simple problems math, a calculator would be useless if it performed carries on a portion of the time.
+Problems modeled by systems need to have measurable outcomes.

 Outputs derived from data should be factually correct (see LLMs) Processing the same set of data twice should result in the same output.

-In sorting algorithms, there is the idea of stable vs unstable sort.
+In sorting algorithms, there is the concept of stable vs unstable sorting algorithms.
 A stable algorithm will preserve the relative order of **equal elements**, while an unstable one may _or may not_ shuffle the order of equal elements.
 While this may not matter for sorting raw values, it can be valuable when sorting data structures on a field.

-Accuracy vs. precision
+More entropy is introduced into the system but it is up to the goals of the system to determine if it's relevant or not.

+LLMs are an interesting case.
+From a high level, they are deterministic.
+Provided the same seed and a 0 temperature, any model _should_ provide What is not deterministic is the system operating the LLM.
+Differences in hardware, scheduling, and parallelism can shuffle the order of operations in a non-deterministic (from our perspective) way.

+random error vs. systematic error.

 ## Data Handling Strategies